blues/app-accelerators/85-cellular-medication-adherence-pillbox/README.md

 ### 7.6 Retry and error handling

 - The first `hub.set` call on cold boot uses `sendRequestWithRetry(req, 5)` to handle the known cold-boot I2C race condition where the host comes up before the Notecard is ready to receive transactions.
-- `fetchEnvOverrides()` uses `requestAndResponse()` and guards against a NULL response — a failed env fetch leaves the current state values unchanged rather than crashing or zeroing thresholds.
+- `fetchEnvOverrides()` uses `requestAndResponse()` and guards against a NULL response; a failed env fetch leaves the current state values unchanged rather than crashing or zeroing thresholds.
 - If `utcDayAndHour()` returns 0 (Notecard hasn't yet synced to get a valid time), the day-rollover branch is skipped entirely.
 Any opens that occurred before time-sync remain in `daily_opens` and are associated with the first valid UTC day once time becomes available; they are only moved into `prev_day_opens` at the first actual day rollover, at which point they feed the subsequent end-of-day summary.
 - If `NotePayloadRetrieveAfterSleep()` fails or the segment is missing, the firmware treats the wake as a first boot: re-reads the initial pin state and reconfigures the Notecard.
 This handles the case where the LiPo died and the Notecard lost its stored payload.
 - **`emitOpenEvent()` failure and retry queue.** When a `note.add` fails after all three attempts, `enqueuePendingEvent()` stores the event (compartment index, day mask, poll mask) in a 28-entry ring buffer persisted inside `PillboxState`.
 On each subsequent wake, `replayPendingOpenEvents()` retries every buffered event before sampling new opens; successfully replayed records are removed and the queue is compacted.
 If the queue fills before Notecard connectivity is restored, the oldest entry is evicted and a `pill_diag.qo` Note is immediately sent to Notehub with `error: "pending_overflow"` and a `dropped: 1` count — giving cloud-visible data-loss visibility even while the primary note-add path is degraded.
 When the queue fully drains, a second `pill_diag.qo` with `error: "pending_overflow_cleared"` and the cumulative drop count closes the episode and confirms how many `pill_open.qo` events are missing.
 The 28-slot capacity covers four consecutive worst-case 7-compartment wakes; a sustained Notecard failure beyond that window causes adherence event loss.
 See [§10](#10-limitations-and-next-steps).